goatcorp/faq/xl_troubleshooting.md

 Thank you to kainz0r for this tip!
 ![Example](images/LinuxConfigScreenshot.png)

+On **Fedora**?
+You will need to run `sudo update-crypto-policies --set DEFAULT:FEDORA32` in order to lighten up the security policies as Fedora 33 and later have stricter SSL/TLS settings. `FEDORA32` didn't work?
+Try instead: `sudo update-crypto-policies --set LEGACY`
 <hr>

 ### Q: Why do people keep asking about Steam so much?